brandon-charnick/docker-symfony/README.md

 ## Container Notes

-The Symfony application is enabled with Encore and the `/assets` will be auto-built on changes.
+The Symfony application is enabled with [symfony/webpack-encore](https://github.com/symfony/webpack-encore) and the `/assets` will be auto-built on changes.

 ## Available `make` commands